AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-details.md

 ---
-title: View and manage a group's details
+title: View and Manage a Group's Details
 description: You can view and edit the Group Details page for a group or subgroup that you manage.
-author: Caroline
+author: Lisa
 feature: System Setup and Administration, People Teams and Groups
 role: Admin
 exl-id: edd2c58a-f912-4638-b6a3-ff3b1b622f48